Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 ### For Microsoft Entra ID user only - Assign Role to the Deployed or Existing Fhir Service

-Ensure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
+Ensure your test user has the role `FHIR SMART User` assigned to your Existing or Deployed Fhir Service as part of this sample.
     - This role is what enables the SMART scope logic with your access token scopes in the FHIR Service.

 ### Assign Permissions for the Auth Custom Operation API